The Vegas heat is coming in HOT and the RTC is here to help you beat triple-digit temps all summer long with water, sunscreen, prizes and more!

 Nevada Health Link is donating hundreds of water bottles to this year's Summer Heat campaign.
 Nevada Health Link is the online insurance marketplace operated by the Silver State Health Insurance Exchange (Exchange), which was established per Nevada Revised Statutes (NRS) in 2011 by the State of Nevada and began operations in 2013 on the belief that all Nevadans deserve access to health insurance.
 Nevada Health Link connects eligible Nevada residents to budget-appropriate health and dental coverage and is the only place where qualifying consumers can receive federal tax credits to help cover premium costs.

-RTC staff will be out at the Bonneville Transit Center or South Strip Transit Center each week from June 1 – September 6 passing out free water, sunscreen and summer necessities, plus chances to win DISCOVERY Children’s Museum passes, 7-day transit passes and more!
+RTC staff will be out at the Bonneville Transit Center, South Strip Transit Center or Centennial Hills Transit Center each week from June 11 – September 3 passing out free water, sunscreen and summer necessities!

 Stop by to collect your prizes at any of the following pop-up events (Dates and times are subject to change):